 The ETA analyzed in this research was taken as an initial condition; however, it is important to understand the motivation that went into the design.
 Each of the objectives and constraints have impacts on the ability of ETA to effectively shape the neutron source to a TN+PFNS.

 The TN+PFNS was created utilizing the Godiva bare critical assembly, a metal- lic sphere of HEU, to approximate the down-scattered components from the TN and PFNS source neutrons.
 A Watt fission spectrum volume source and a 14.1 MeV cen- tered point source at a 10 keV plasma temperature were transported through Godiva using MCNP6 [5, 71].
-The Godiva transmitted components combined to generate the TN+PFNS with 15% fusion born neutrons and 85% Watt fission neutrons.
+The Godiva transmitted components combined to generate the TN+PFNS with 15% fusion-born neutrons and 85% Watt-fission neutrons.
 The objective spectrum was created with the 46 group DPLUS structure, which is utilized in radiation shielding problems and in the DABL69 library [5, 72].

 NIF Constraints